trouble/next-website/README.md

   - Static XML sitemap
   - Starter content security policy

+### Prerequisites

+- ### NextJS

+  This boilerplate assumes you are familiar with [NextJS](https://nextjs.org), a React server and static site generator.
+It implements many different NextJS features.
+For exact specifications, see the [docs](https://nextjs.org/docs/getting-started).

+- ### TypeScript

+  Everything is written in TypeScript and assumes you have a working knowledge of basic type patterns.
+For exact specifications, see the [docs](https://typescriptlang.org).
+This boilerplate has been conveniently typed to allow for easy migration to another API if your app is not using Payload.

+- ### Payload CMS

+  This boilerplate also assumes you will have a working [PayloadCMS](https://payloadcms.com) API.
+If your API is still being configured, you can still build your app in [offline mode](#offline-mode).
+For exact specifications on Payload, see the [docs](https://payloadcms.com/docs/getting-started/what-is-payload).
+If your not using Payload, you can [migrate to another API](#migrate-to-another-api).

+### Faceless UI

+  Some components of this boilerplate implement [Faceless UI](https://faceless-ui.com), an unstyled React component library.
+This includes the grid, modal, sliders, and more.
+For exact specifications, see the [docs](https://faceless-ui.com/docs/getting-started).

 ### Layout building blocks

 This boilerplate includes a set of default layout building blocks for building dynamic page content.
 Included are the most common blocks for most projects, but you will need to add, remove, and modify these as necessary.
 Each block can have a varying degree of content and treatment and is fully responsive out of the box.
 Each block also has a corresponding page in the [styleguide](#styleguide) which renders the block in every of its variations — like minimum and maximum content, light and dark background, left and right alignment, etc.